Installing your first Linux system

 Choosing a distro and preparing the media

-Download the ISO from the project site.
-Check the SHA256 or signature.
-Don’t skip that step.
-A corrupt ISO wastes time and can brick an installer.
-For a GUI tool to write the image, I use balenaEtcher.
+Download the ISO from the project site and check the SHA256 or signature.
+Skip that and you are trusting a file you have not checked.
+A bad image wastes time and can leave you staring at an installer that never had a chance.
+For a GUI tool, I use balenaEtcher.

 On an existing Linux box, dd works fine if you know the syntax: